The Hands-On Growth Laws Theory Cookbook: Digestif: Ecological implications of proteome allocation and growth laws

 In more complex scenarios, one can consider multiple distinct amino acid pools, each governed by its own uptake and leakage kinetics, and allow different strains or species to exhibit unique physiological responses while collectively modulating the shared extracellular environment.
 These responses, in turn, modulate the shared extracellular environment in a coupled manner.
 While we have framed the dynamics in a chemostat, so that Eqs.~\eqref{eq:10.extAAleak}-\eqref{eq:10.aaINTleak} admit steady-state solutions, the same mathematical framework can be readily adapted to other experimental configurations or transient regimes.
 Ultimately, explicitly tracking extracellular amino acid concentrations enables the formulation of cross-feeding models, in which cells import complementary amino acids leaked by others to meet their biosynthetic needs.
 Such a framework would naturally capture cooperative metabolic interactions and competition for shared metabolic intermediates. \\

 \textbf{A mechanistic understanding of nutrient quality}.
 The nutrient quality~$\nu$, first introduced in Sec.~\ref{sec2:classical}, is a key determinant of bacterial growth, typically linked to the energetic yield and protein costs associated with carbon uptake and catabolism~\cite{you_coordination_2013, hui_quantitative_2015, Hermsen2015, Mukherjee2024_plasticity}.
 However, the precise factors setting this parameter and the resulting growth rate remain unclear.
 Inspired by the work by Mukherjee and coworkers~\cite{Mukherjee2024_plasticity}, we introduce recent results that shed new light on the interpretation of the nutrient quality, opening also for the incorporation of ecological insight into the proteome framework.
-For this recipe, we will focus on growth on carbon source only.\\
+For this recipe, we will focus on growth on carbon source only, and we remind the reader the phenomenological definition of nutrient quality, given by the observed growth rate on a given substrate,

-\textit{The phenomenological interpretation of~$\nu$.} Before presenting the recipe, it is useful to review what is generally defined as nutrient quality and its relation with the observed steady-state growth rate, following Ref.~\cite{Erickson2017}.
-We start from the growth law for the carbon substrate-specific uptake sector~$\phi_{\text{C}_\text{i}}$, from Ref.~\cite{you_coordination_2013}